freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/657eebaa042b5cda6ec2dac9.md

 <!--
 AUDIO REFERENCE:
 Sarah: Are you kidding?
-I go to at least one convention every year.
-It's the best moment of the year to me!
 -->

 # --description--

 The expression `Are you kidding?` is used to express disbelief, surprise, or sometimes to confirm if someone is joking.

+If your friend tells you they saw a dog riding a skateboard down the street, you might be surprised and say `Are you kidding?` to ask if they're really serious or just joking.

 # --fillInTheBlank--

 ## --sentence--

-`James: I didn't know you had these geeky interests.`

-`Sarah: Are you _?
-I go to at least one convention every year.
-It's the best moment of the year to me!`
+`Sarah: Are you _?`

 ## --blanks--